 At Schuyler Hospital we understand that good hospital care is carefully planned; it’s no accident.

-- At all three Imaging Services campuses our radiologists and radiologic technologists are trained in physics.
+- Throughout the Cayuga Health System, our radiologists and radiologic technologists are trained in physics.
 We operate using the ALARA (as-low-as-reasonably- achievable) principle, using the lowest dose of radiation possible without compromising the diagnostic quality of the image.

 - A manager from the Department of Imaging Services serves on both the medical center’s Safety Task Force and the Performance Improvement Committee.
 This person’s role in Imaging Services is to identify areas that need improvement, seek out people who can help with solutions, implement new strategies, and follow-up to ensure their effectiveness.
 When patients undergo imaging studies here, we are confident that each person has had the correct exam performed safely.